Theo2co/adanalysts-template-website/storydata.md

       <li>We project this space into <strong>3D</strong> using <strong>UMAP</strong>, creating a “galaxy map” of Reddit.</li>
       <li>Colors come from <strong>KMeans (k=8)</strong>: they reveal <em>neighborhoods</em> of naturally similar communities.</li>
       <li>Distance matters: close subreddits are “already similar” — a key confounder for enemy-of-my-enemy.</li>
+      <li>UMAP+KMeans clusters are used for visualization (to create neighborhoods).For analysis, we rely on cosine similarity in the original             embedding space as the quantitative measure.
     </ul>
   </div>
 </div>